rust-vmm/vhost-device/vhost-device-vsock/README.md

 The vsock backend is available under the `backend_vsock` feature (enabled by default).
-If you want to test a guest VM that has built-in applications which communicate with another VM over AF_VSOCK, you can forward the connections from the guest to the host machine instead of running a separate VM for easier testing using the forward-cid option.
-In such a case, you would run the corresponding applications that listen for or connect with applications in the guest VM using AF_VSOCK in the host instead of running the separate VM.
-For forwarding AF_VSOCK connections from the host, you can use the forward-listen option.
+If you want to test a guest VM that has built-in applications which communicate with another VM over AF_VSOCK, you can forward the connections from the guest to the host machine instead of running a separate VM.
+This makes testing easier by using the `--forward-cid` option.

+In this scenario, you run the corresponding applications on the host using AF_VSOCK instead of running a separate VM.
+For forwarding AF_VSOCK connections from the host to the guest, you can use the `--forward-listen` option.

 For example, if the guest VM that you want to test has an application that connects to the host on port 9000 upon boot and applications that listen on port 9001 and 9002 for connections, first run vhost-device-vsock: